trouillon-lab/PoolPy/README.md

 ---
 ### Step 2 — Perform pooled testing

-Run your tests according to the generated pools and record the results in a CSV file (`results.csv`), or as a list of positive pools.
+Pool your sampls according to the obtained design.
+Then, run your tests on the generated pools and record the results in a CSV file (`results.csv`), or as a list of positive pools.
-For our example, we will assume that pools 2 and 17 were positive in our test.
+For our example, we will assume that pools 2 and 17 came back positive in our test.

 ---
 ### Step 3 — Decode the results

+&nbsp;

+&nbsp;

 ## 📦 Managing Dependencies